 Storm surge barriers

-Storm surge barriers are moveable flood barriers at the mouths of rivers, tidal inlets and estuaries which close, automatically or otherwise, when water levels are extremely high.
+Storm surge barriers are moveable flood barriers at river mouths, tidal inlets and estuaries which close, automatically or otherwise, when water levels are (extremely) high.

-Rijkswaterstaat manages and maintains five storm surge barriers:
+Rijkswaterstaat manages and maintains six storm surge barriers: